 From the International Comedy Festival, to the Festival of Live Art and the Fringe Festival, we are just scratching the surface.
 Beyond major events, many local neighborhoods will have smaller festivals that help celebrate community heritage, arts and cuisine, not to mention many delicious food truck festivals.

-For an extensive list of what’s on in Melbourne, head here.
+For an extensive list of what’s on in Melbourne, take a look at What’s On in Melbourne.

 Take in the Action at the Australian Open